Employee Leaves, Holidays, and Other Absences

 - The disaster occurs in Kansas or in a state contiguous to Kansas.

 Disaster volunteer leave is limited to 20 working days within a 12-month period that begins on the first day of disaster volunteer leave used.
 Written approval from the appropriate administrator is required.
 For unclassified employees, the Provost or appropriate Vice President is the approving administrator.
-For classified employees, the Associate Vice President for Human Resources is the approving administrator.
+For university support staff, the Associate Vice President for Human Resources is the approving administrator.

 An employee on disaster volunteer leave as an American Red Cross volunteer is not considered an employee of the State of Kansas for workers' compensation insurance or coverage by Kansas Tort Claims Act.

-Employees may be granted a maximum of six working days as paid leave for bereavement or to arrange for and to attend the funeral services of a close relative.
-For unclassified employees, this also includes other qualified adult (as defined in Section .020) or that person's close relative.
+Employees may be granted a maximum of six working days as paid leave for bereavement or to arrange for and to attend the funeral services of a close relative or other qualified adult (as defined in Section .020) or that person's close relative.
 The employee's relationship to the deceased and necessary travel time are all factors in determining whether or not to grant paid leave and the number of days if granted.

-For classified employees only: Close relatives are defined as spouse, child, mother, father, brother, sister, foster parents, step parents, step children, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparents, and grandchildren, unmarried domestic partner, or any relative or legal guardian residing in the household.
+For university support staff only: Close relatives are defined as spouse, child, mother, father, brother, sister, foster parents, step parents, step children, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandparents, and grandchildren, unmarried domestic partner, or any relative or legal guardian residing in the household.
 One day is allowed in the case of death of an aunt or uncle of the employee or the employee's spouse.